 Finally, consider who your employees are going to be (including yourself).
 You will require employment agreements for all those who will be fully employed by your business.
 If you are looking to hire an independent contractor to provide some services, then you may require an independent contractors agreement instead of an employment agreement.
 For the differences and benefits between these two, see our article on Employees vs. Independent Contractors – What Is the Difference, and What are the Benefits?

 3) Open Business Bank Accounts

-All businesses, whether you are operating through a corporation or sole proprietorship, require a separate banking account.
+All businesses, whether you are operating through a corporation or sole proprietorship, require a separate bank account.
 Attend your financial institution and bring with you either your Articles of Incorporation or your Master Business License to the bank or financial institution when you are ready to open a business account at your bank.
 You may want to consider opening an additional tax account to hold the HST you collect from your customers.

 Who will be funding your business?
 Do you require an initial loan or line of credit from a financial institution lender as commercial financing?
 Will you be infusing the capital funds yourself?
 Are you looking for an investor to invest in your business with seed funding in exchange for a share in its ownership?

 5) Business Contracts

 Now that your business is formed and off the ground, you will likely require business contracts to secure the business you supply.
 Whether you are in the business of selling goods or services, you will likely need distributor agreements, supply agreements, service agreements, sales agreements, licensing agreements and lease agreements.
 You may wish to obtain these yourself or contact a lawyer for assistance.

 6) Retail or Office Location (including home office)

 Consider where you will be operating your business from.
 If you require retail or commercial office space, a commercial real estate agent can help you obtain the prime location for your business.
 Next, you will a commercial lease.
 Most landlords will provide their standard form lease to you.
 You may want a lawyer to review the terms to advise you of your rights and obligations, and what happens if you are unable to pay your rent.